Of all the manifestations of global warming, none is as visibly obvious as the melting Arctic sea ice. It’s the idiot light at the top of the world.

 This NSIDC animation from satellite images and data is compelling.

 The implications of an open Arctic are profound.
-The ice cap performs a systemic function, reflecting the sun’s radiation back into space to keep the planet in the narrow temperate zone that sustains the plants and animals that have evolved on it over the eons.
-Once the ice cap is gone, that radiation will be absorbed by the dark Arctic waters.
+The sea ice performs a systemic function, reflecting the sun’s radiation back into space to keep the planet in the narrow temperate zone that sustains the plants and animals that have evolved on it over the eons.
+Once the sea ice is gone, that radiation will be absorbed by the dark Arctic waters.

 The Arctic ice underlies the temperature gradient responsible for the jet stream and the seasonal highs and lows that govern the rains in northern latitudes.
 When the ice is displaced by warming seas, and the gradient decreases, the highs and lows will not form as they once did but will shift, or form earlier or later, or grow larger or smaller, or direct the jet stream differently, or do all of these things.
 The rains will fall where they shouldn’t, when they shouldn’t, in amounts they shouldn’t, instead of where, when, and in the amounts that the seven billion souls on this planet depend on to grow grains and fruits and vegetables.